 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

 Eric Edward Marchant

-This studio portrait shows Eric Edward Marchant, service number unknown.
+This studio portrait shows Eric Edward Marchant.

-Eric had been part of the New Zealand Garrison Artillery in Wellington for 8 months before enlisting for the New Zealand Expeditionary Force on 1st February 1918 at the age of 20.
+Eric had been a member of New Zealand Garrison Artillery in Wellington for 8 months before enlisting for the New Zealand Expeditionary Force on 1st February 1918 at the age of 20.
 Medical examination judged him to be under-size and underweight, and therefore unfit for active service, but he was judged fit for Samoa.
 He was 5 feet and 3 inches tall but weighed only 97 pounds.
 His service was completed and he was discharged on the 13th March 1919.

 Eric was born to parents Henry Edward Marchant and Henrietta Laura Marchant (nee Freeman), both of Wellington, on 30th January 1898.
 The family was still in Wellington in 1905 – Eric was enrolled at the Te Aro School at that time but in 1906 the family moved to Sydney and three of Eric's siblings are recorded as being were born there.

 The family’s connection to Wellington continued and is very interesting.
 Eric’s paternal grandfather was Nicholas Marchant, a civil engineer in Wellington and his grandmother was Margaret McGowan (nee Blundell).
 Margaret was the 2nd daughter of Henry Blundell, the founder of the Evening Post who came to New Zealand from Ireland in about 1861.
 Margaret's brother John was the grandfather of Sir Denis Blundell the first New Zealand born Governor General, 1972-77.